adl/seminator-docker/README.md

    - `roll complement automaton.hoa -out complement.hoa` will read `automaton.hoa` and output its complement in `complement.hoa`; this replaces the [Buechic tool](https://iscasmc.ios.ac.cn/buechic/doku.php).

-6. [GOAL-20200107](http://goal.im.ntu.edu.tw/) This is a pre-release of the next release of GOAL (Graphical Tool for Omega-Automata and Logics).
+6. [GOAL-20200506](http://goal.im.ntu.edu.tw/) GOAL stands for Graphical Tool for Omega-Automata and Logics.
 The docker image contains a "headerless" version of the Java runtime, enough to run GOAL from the command-line, but not to start its graphical interface.
 Additionally, [the Fribourg plugin](http://goal.im.ntu.edu.tw/wiki/doku.php?id=goal:extensions#fribourg_construction)) provides a new complementation implementation.

    - `gc batch '$temp = complement -m fribourg sba.hoa; save -c HOAF $temp complement.hoa;'` will complement the state-based Büchi automaton stored in `sba.hoa` using the Fribourg construction, and will save the result in `complement.hoa`.
    - `gc batch '$temp = complement -m piterman -eq -sp sba.hoa; save -c HOAF $temp complement.hoa;'` does the same using the Piterman construction